 - In a small bowl, combine the pumpkin purée, brown sugar and buttermilk.

-- Lightly flour your countertop.
-Transfer the dough onto your countertop and knead a few times until the dough is smooth.
+- Transfer the dough onto a lightly floured surface and knead a few times until the dough is smooth.

-- Shape the dough into a rectangle that is approximately 3/4 inch thick.
+- Shape the scone dough into a rectangle that is approximately ¾ inch thick.
 Cut the rectangle into six squares.
 Then cut each square diagonally to form two triangles.
 You should have a total of 12 scones.

 Espresso Glaze

-The espresso glaze can be quickly prepared while the Spiced Pumpkin Scones are baking.
-When the scones are ready, let them cool for a few minutes and then drizzle them with a bit of the glaze.
+The espresso glaze is a simple glaze that can be quickly prepared while the pumpkin spice scones are in the oven.
+When the scones are ready, let them cool for a few minutes and then drizzle the top of the scones with a bit of the glaze.

 If you prefer a more mild coffee taste, use less espresso in the glaze recipe.